HOW TO GET DEFINED LOWER ABS

 But, here’s the brutal truth.

 If you want your lower abs to show year round, you’re going to have to do better than that!
+If there’s a layer of fat covering the abdominal muscles, even doing the most effective exercises every day isn’t going to make the six pack show.

 Here’s the no-B.S. honest to goodness truth.